Supported hardware¶

 Depending on whether you want to use the WiFi feature later on, you have to select the option to keep or purge the WiFi package.
 To keep the package could be the case if your hardware has an onboard WiFi or you add the WiFi e.g. via an USB WiFi adapter.

-The last selection is the target Debian version (the actual Buster or the upcoming Bullseye).
+The last selection is the target Debian version: the current stable Bookworm or next testing Trixie.

 After this, the script runs a couple of minutes, finally the following message occurs: